 - Knox Alum Mike Dooley '09 served in Paraguay.
 Read his blog about Peace Corps.
 Now he lives in Chicago and is beginning a career as a writer.

 - Laura Thompson '13 served in the D.R.
 See her blog about life as a volunteer.
-Now she is applying to medical school.
+She is now about to start medical school in Chicago.